lsolesen/minimal-mistakes/docs/_docs/20-known-issues.md

 ## Tags and category pages could probably be improved

 Right now there is a lot of room for improvement on the tags and category pages.

+## Skin

+You have to set skin directly in `css/main.scss`.
+Found no way where I could just have it in site-configuration.